grpc-ecosystem/grpc-gateway/README.md

-This GopherCon UK 2019 presentation from our maintainer [@JohanBrandhorst](https://github.com/johanbrandhorst) provides a good intro to using the grpc-gateway.
+This GopherCon UK 2019 presentation from our maintainer [@JohanBrandhorst](https://github.com/johanbrandhorst) provides a good intro to using the gRPC-Gateway.
 It uses the following boilerplate repo as a base: https://github.com/johanbrandhorst/grpc-gateway-boilerplate.

 [![gRPC-Gateway presentation](https://img.youtube.com/vi/Pq1paKC-fXk/0.jpg)](https://www.youtube.com/watch?v=Pq1paKC-fXk)

 ## Parameters and flags

-During code generation with `protoc`, flags to grpc-gateway tools must be passed through protoc using one of 2 patterns:
+During code generation with `protoc`, flags to gRPC-Gateway tools must be passed through `protoc` using one of 2 patterns:

 - as part of the `--<tool_suffix>_out` `protoc` parameter: `--<tool_suffix>_out=<flags>:<path>`